FlorinAndrei/datascience_capstone_project/README.md

-I have completed the Master of Science in Data Science (MSDS) program at the University of Wisconsin - La Crosse.
+I have completed the Master of Science in Data Science (MSDS) program at the University of Wisconsin.
 This is my capstone project - code, paper, and artifacts.

 Read the full paper here (CTRL-click or right-click to open in new tab):